-To use the race analogy again, ideally any project works like a relay race, not a sprint, with the architect handing off to the construction manager handing off to the concrete contractor handing off to the flooring installer after each leg is completed.
-At every step of the project, the final goal – an installed and useable floor system as part of a completed facility – should be the focus of the team.
-From the beginning, the moisture-emission potential, the concrete’s moisture and pH levels, protecting the slab from external moisture and the compatibility with the specified floor covering and adhesive must be addressed for a successful flooring installation.
+To use the race analogy again, ideally, any project works like a relay race, not a sprint, with the architect handing off to the construction manager handing off to the concrete contractor handing off to the flooring installer after each leg is completed.
+At every step of the project, the final goal – an installed and usable floor system as part of a completed facility – should be the focus of the team.
+From the beginning, the moisture emission potential, the concrete’s moisture, and pH levels, protecting the slab from external moisture and the compatibility with the specified floor covering and adhesive must be addressed for a successful flooring installation.

 When a schedule is tight, it is tempting to try to hurry the concrete along.
 Or to hand off too soon to the next subcontractor.
 But even with desiccant drying or other surface treatments, how can a flooring contractor be sure that the moisture levels in the concrete slab are suited to the moisture-sensitive adhesive specified for the project?